whaleclub/api/source/includes/_overview.md

 `Authorization: Bearer {API_TOKEN}`

 You can get your API token from your [API Settings](https://trade.whaleclub.co/settings/api) page.
-You'll get one token for live trading and another for demo trading.
+You get one token for live trading and another for demo trading.

 <aside class="notice">
 Replace <code>{API_TOKEN}</code> with your Whaleclub API token.